RUNLOCALAIv38

 1. We never auto-publish

 No submission becomes public without an editor reviewing it.
-Not rate-limited public, not tentatively-public, not provisionally public — never public until a named editor has read the row and approved it.
+Not rate-limited public, not tentatively-public, not provisionally public - never public until a named editor has read the row and approved it.
 Most submissions are approved within 48 hours; some are not approved at all.
-Rejected submissions never appear on the site, anywhere, including in archive views or search results.
-The rejection is final and unrecoverable.
+Rejected submissions never appear on the public site, in archive views, or in search results.
+We retain a private moderation/audit record so reviewers can detect abuse and explain future decisions, but the rejected numeric claim is never presented as evidence.

 The discipline matters because the cheap version of a benchmark site is one where every submission auto-publishes and a moderation queue catches problems after the fact.
 That model produces a site where the median row is unverified.
 Editorial review before publication is slower; it is also the entire reason the median row on this site is something an operator can act on.